 Following his resignation as Captain America, Walker is prepared to face charges for his crimes and at a press conference in which Walker announces his resignation, he is targeted by both Scourge and the Watchdogs.
 Walker is assassinated by a member of the Watchdogs but before his assailant can escape he is in turn gunned down by Scourge.

 Following Walker's death, Lemar became suspicious of the events and the Commission's attitude in sweeping it all under the rug and upon discovering that Walker in fact hadn't died he quits the Commission and Freedom Force himself.
 After the attempted assassination of Walker, the Commission spent the next few months investing great time and money in training him and helping him with therapy to deal with his parent's deaths.
 With his memories of his parents death repressed to the point that he still believed they were alive as well as a new costume and name; the U.S.Agent was the Commission's new super-powered operative.
-The costume he wore was the discarded costume of Steve Rogers' from his days as The Captain and came complete with the Vibranium shield Steve used to handle.
+The costume he wore was the discarded costume of Steve Rogers' from his days as The Captain and came complete with the Vibranium shield that Black Panther had designed for Steve to wield.

 The Commission's U.S.Agent project was their response to not being able to control the real Captain America as they had done Walker and a deal was struck between the two parties that the Commission would allow Steve to continue as Captain America without interference if he relinquished his former "Captain" costume and identity and accepted the US Agent as a member of the Avengers.